ruppinlab/CSI-Microbes-identification/README.md

 ### What if I don't have access to the ccr partition?

 This workflow assumes access to the ccr and norm partition.
-This assumption is hardcoded in the `scripts/run-Ben-Moshe2019.sh` script and `Ben-Moshe2019/config/cluster.json`.
+This assumption is hardcoded in files such as `scripts/run-Ben-Moshe2019.sh` script and `Ben-Moshe2019/config/cluster.json`.

 If you do not have access to the ccr partition, you should change `scripts/run-Ben-Moshe2019.sh` from